MarcDoughty/rtubuild/README.md

-RTUBUILD - A helper script to automate and standardize Windows Offline Servicing Marc Doughty 2018
+**RTUBUILD - A helper script to automate and standardize Windows Offline Servicing**

+Marc Doughty, 2018

+Purpose:

+Offline servicing is great, and there are mechanisms to do it in SCCM, but I wanted to create a simple, repeatable, logged offline servicing tool that would build updated WIMs from ISOs, CABs, and MSUs.

 Usage: